filecoin-project/devgrants/README.md

 - **Developer tools and libraries**: We are always looking for ways to make the lives of Filecoin developers easier.
 This includes developer tools and libraries for both core protocol developers and application developers.
 Dev tools at all layers of the stack are invaluable!
 Relevant proposals will be labeled [`category:devtools-libraries`](https://github.com/filecoin-project/devgrants/labels/category%3Adevtools-libraries).
 - **Technical design**: The Filecoin protocol will continue to evolve over time.
 Several planned protocol upgrades are already being researched, but we want to find the best technical designs for these planned upgrades and for ideas that aren't currently on our radar.
 This type of technical design work can be improvements to our core storage protocol, cryptoeconomics design, and more!
 Relevant proposals will be labeled [`category:technical-design`](https://github.com/filecoin-project/devgrants/labels/category%3Atechnical-design).
 - **Documentation**: Having great documentation is crucial for any open-source project and development platform.
 This category includes how-to guides, protocol concepts, API docs, and more.
 If you think we need to create or improve existing documentation, please submit a proposal or apply to one of our open docs RFPs!
 Relevant proposals will be labeled [`category:docs`](https://github.com/filecoin-project/devgrants/labels/category%3Adocs).
+- **Community**: We would like to support community initiatives throughout the global Filecoin ecosystem.
+We have a standing RFP for hosting community meetups, and are generally excited to hear about all sorts of community initiatives you might have!
+Relevant proposals will be labeled [`category:community`](https://github.com/filecoin-project/devgrants/labels/category%3Acommunity).

 ## 📋 How to apply